ricmmartins/azure-arm-template/README.md

 az group deployment create --resource-group <resourcegroupname> --template-file "azuredeploy.json" --parameters "azuredeploy.parameters.json" --verbose
 ```

 > Note: In the sample, I'm using the Brazil South location, feel free to use another region.
-Change "<resourcegroupname>" by the name of resource group that you want.
+Change "resourcegroupname" by the name of resource group that you want.
 When edit the file azuredeploy.parameters.json, you need choose an VmDNSName (must be unique), adminUsername, adminPassword and mySqlPasword.